AaaaaaICO/Goo-Guardians-TowerDefense/README.md

 > Audio Sliders Dont do much and effect audio sources differently
 >
 > Enemies clipping into a turret if enemy path is too close to placeable ground (causes turret to flash red)
+>
+> Crashing on level 2 ( Unknown if this is an issue or a random crash please place a bug report if this happens to you )

 ### Thanks for downloading